🗂️ 75 Districts & 18 Divisions of UP

 Notable Division Facts

-Some divisions have unique characteristics that examiners love to test:
+Some divisions have unique characteristics that examiners love to test because the division name and headquarters do not always match in the way students expect:

 - Chitrakoot Division — headquarters is at Banda, not Chitrakoot town itself.
 This is a common trick question.